abanusara99/newapiorg/README.md

     npm run dev
     ```

-Open [http://localhost:9002](http://localhost:9002) with your browser to see the result.
+Open [NewMars page link](https://newapiorg.vercel.app/) with your browser to see the result.